jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 | 5.x<sup>¥</sup> | Required    | white-list, plugin, CSP |
 | Any above AND iOS9<sup>£</sup> | Required | Apple's ATS<sup>§</sup> |

 - ¢ = Cordova and Phonegap versions do NOT align, but are close.
-This version is not the \*pinned* version either; learn if you do not know the difference.
+This version is not the \*pinned* version either.
+If you do not know the difference, [learn](http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/).
 - ¥ = This include cli-5.1.0 and cli.5.2.0
 - £ = iOS9 is officially not supported until *Cordova iOS 4.0.0* is released
 - § = ATS requires &ndash; if you are using Apple's SSL, the server you connect to [run TLSv1.2](http://ste.vn/2015/06/10/configuring-app-transport-security-ios-9-osx-10-11/)